Maximum residue levels for tebufenpyrad

 Timeline

-Except for table grapes, products exported before 28 April 2025 that comply with the old MRLs will not be removed from the EU market after April 2025, even if they do not comply with the new MRLs.
-The new MRL will apply to all table grapes placed on the EU market, even if exported before 28 April 2025.
+Products exported before April 2025 that comply with the old MRLs will not be removed from the EU market after April 2025, even if they do not comply with the new MRLs, except for table grapes.

 Recommended Actions

-Exporters of beans (with pods) and hops should review their current use of tebufenpyrad and evaluate possible alternative solutions in anticipation of MRL changes.
+Exporters of table grapes, beans (with pods), and hops should review their current use of tebufenpyrad and evaluate possible alternative solutions in anticipation of MRL changes.

-Exporters of apricots, peaches, and table grapes should assess whether their current agricultural practices can comply with the proposed reduced MRLs.
+Exporters of apricots and peaches should assess whether current agricultural practices can comply with the proposed reduced MRLs.

 Background